luau-lang/luau/rfcs/type-byte-array.md

 Copy 'count' bytes from 'source_buffer' starting at offset 'source_offset' into the 'target_buffer' at 'target_offset'.

+It is possible for 'source_buffer' and 'target_buffer' to be the same.
+Copying an overlapping region inside the same buffer acts as if the source region is copied into a temporary buffer and then that buffer is copied over to the target.

 Offsets and 'count' have to be numbers, each number is cast to an integer in an implementation-defined way.

 `buffer.readi8(b: buffer, offset: number): number`